ThomasWorkOnline/Quark/README.md

 ```
 The setup is complete!

-Feel free to use this source code as a documentation.
+Feel free to use this source code as documentation.